Rules & Regulations

 Forfeit time is the 15 minutes after the scheduled starting time.
 For 11 vs. 11 games, a team is required to start a game if seven (7) players are present.
-For small-sided games (7 vs. 7 through 9 vs. 9), a team is required to start a game if five (5) players are present.
+For small-sided games (7 vs. 7 and 9 vs. 9), a team is required to start a game if five (5) players are present.
 Any team forfeiting will lose their performance bond and will be required to furnish a new bond prior to the next played game.
 A team receiving two forfeits will be placed in bad standing with the league.

 For postponements due to inclement weather or unplayable field conditions, should the entire league be cancelled, the league will designate the make-up date at the time of the cancellation.
 However, in instances where only certain fields have been closed due to inclement weather or unplayable field conditions, it will be the responsibility of the participating teams to agree upon a date and time for a make-up game.
 If it is deemed by the league that any postponed game is not made up due to the unavailability of one particular team, the league reserves the right to award the points to the opposing team.

 12. INCOMPLETE GAMES

 An incomplete game must be replayed in its entirety.
 However, should the non-completion of the game result from an act due to misconduct on the part of one or both of the teams or their management and/or fans, the BBSL Board may deem the game a forfeit on the part of the offending team.

 13. PLAYER ROSTERS AND COMPETITION FORMAT